Lin Huiyin: Higher education

 In 1924, Lin Huiyin and Liang Sicheng both enrolled at the University of Pennsylvania, where she also worked as a part-time assistant at the architectural department.
 Although they both wanted to pursue architecture studies at the School of Architecture, Lin was not admitted simply because she was a woman.
 She therefore enrolled at the School of Fine Arts.
 Despite the university's gender-discriminatory policies, Lin still pursued her passion for architecture and took rigorous architecture courses.
 Both being born in Dragon year, Lin Huiyin and Liang Sicheng attended school and foster the birth of Chinese architecture.
 It was here that Lin along with Liang, her future husband and whom she had known since childhood, pursued their love of architecture.
+She served as a part-time teaching assistant in architectural design at the university from 1926 to 1927.

 In 1927, Lin completed the requirements for a Bachelor of Architecture degree.
 However, because she was a woman, she was not allowed to receive a Bachelor of Architecture degree.
 On February 24, 1927, Lin was conferred a Bachelor of Fine Arts degree.
+After her graduation from the University of Pennsylvania in 1927, Lin enrolled in stage design programs in Yale University as a graduate student, pursuing her longtime interest in drama.

+Posthumously-conferred degree

+In 1927, although Lin completed the requirements for a Bachelor of Architecture degree under the university's gender-discriminatory policies, she was denied the degree due to her gender and was instead awarded a Bachelor of Fine Arts degree.
 On October 15, 2023, the University of Pennsylvania decided to correct this century-old gender-discriminatory practice against her.
 In 2024, the university officially decided to posthumously confer Lin the degree of Bachelor of Architecture.
-On May 18, 2024, Lin's granddaughter Yu Kui (于葵) attended the Stuart Weitzman School of Design commencement on behalf of Lin and collected Lin's degree diploma from the school's dean Frederick Steiner.
+On May 18, 2024, Lin's granddaughter Yu Kui (于葵) attended the School of Design commencement on behalf of Lin and collected Lin's degree diploma from the school's dean Frederick Steiner.
 The diploma of the Bachelor of Architecture degree was dated February 1927, the month Lin originally graduated from the university.
 The diploma also noted "This degree is awarded in faculty in order to restore Lin Huiyin to the Class of 1927" (all capitalized) at the bottom of the paper.

-After her graduation from the University of Pennsylvania in 1927, Lin enrolled in stage design programs in Yale University as a graduate student, pursuing her longtime interest in drama.
+Lin's name (as well as her alternate name used while in the United States) did not appear in the official 2024 commencement program published by the University of Pennsylvania.